Dre Campbell Farm

 You’re now armed with simple and natural ways to eliminate and control those pesky tent caterpillars in your yard.

-You can win this battle without using harsh chemicals.
-You can go the DIY route with traps and repellents.
+You can go the DIY route with natural sprays, manual removal, and other non-chemical methods.
 Or, you can bring in natural predators, like birds, to help do the work.

 Sasha Campbell